sethpuckett/flashcards/README.md

 When the app loads the first step is to select a deck from the dropdown list and click the `Load Deck` button.
 This will load all the cards in the deck.
 By default one column will be hidden and the other column will be visible.

-There are several UI buttons available to interact with the deck
+There are several buttons available on the UI to interact with the deck:
 * **Show 'left'**: Reveal all cards in the left column (and hide the right)
 * **Show 'right'**: Reveal all cards in the right column (and hide the left)
 * **Hide All**: Hide all cards